-This report is made solely to the Company's shareholder, as a body.
-Our audit has been undertaken so that we might state to the Company's shareholder those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company's shareholder as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Company's shareholders, as a body.
+Our audit has been undertaken so that we might state to the Company's shareholders those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company's shareholders as a body, for our audit work, for this report, or for the opinions we have formed.

-Andrew Dick, Partner for Deloitte Limited Auckland, New Zealand
+Deloitte Limited Auckland, New Zealand 5 April 2019